herougo/pydependency/README.md

 4. From the root directory of the repo, run `PYTHONPATH="."
 FLASK_APP=app/app.py flask run -p 6778` to run the project as a flask server app.
 5. Add `plugins/sublime/resolve_dependencies.py` as a Sublime plugin (copy the file to the ....)
 6. Add a keyboard shortcut for the plugin ......
-7. Run the keyboard shortcut and that's it!
+7. Run the keyboard shortcut and try running it.
+- Check .... to make sure there are no errors.

 # How Dependency Recommendation Works